by Richard Keyt, Arizona LLC, corporate and business lawyer

 What is a Charging Order & Why is it Important?

 Arizona LLC law provides that members of an Arizona LLC have charging order protection.
 Shareholders of an Arizona corporation do not.
-Arizona Revised Statutes Section 29-655 states:
+Arizona Revised Statutes Section 29-3503, which states:

-C. This section provides the exclusive remedy by which a judgment creditor of a member may satisfy a judgment out of the judgment debtor’s interest in the limited liability company.”
+E. This Section provides the exclusive remedy by which a person seeking in the capacity of judgment creditor to enforce a judgment against a member or transferee may satisfy the judgment from the judgment debtor’s transferable interest.”

 If a creditor who holds a judgment against a member of an Arizona LLC applies to an Arizona Superior Court for a charging order and the court issues the charging order, the creditor will then serve the charging order on the LLC or LLCs in which the member/debtor has a membership interest.
 The legal significance on the LLC that is served with a charging order is that the LLC becomes subject to a court order that says that if the LLC intends to distribute any money or property to the member/debtor, the LLC must deliver the money or property to the creditor rather than to the member/debtor.
 If the member/debtor has control of the LLC, the member/debtor can cause the LLC to refrain from making distributions to the member/debtor, which means the creditor will get nothing from the LLC.